Wookey Hole Caves: Description

-The show cave consists of a dry gallery connecting three large chambers, the first of which contains the Witch of Wookey formation.
+The original show cave consisted of a dry gallery connecting three large chambers, the first of which contains the Witch of Wookey formation.
 There are various high-level passages leading off from these chambers, with two small exits above the tourist entrance.
 The River Axe is formed by the water entering the cave systems and flows through the third and first chambers, from which it flows to the resurgence, through two sumps 40 and 30 m long, where it leaves the cave and enters the open air.

 The river is maintained at an artificially high level and falls a couple of metres when a sluice is lowered to allow access to the fourth and fifth chambers, two small air spaces.
 Normally, however, these are only accessible by cave diving.
 Beyond the fifth chamber a roomy submerged route may be followed for a further 40 m, passing under three large rifts with air spaces, to surface in the ninth chamber – a roomy chamber over 30 m long and the same high.
 High-level passages here lead to a former resurgence, now blocked, some 45 m above the current resurgence.

-An artificial tunnel 180 m leading off from the third chamber allows show cave visitors to cross the seventh and eighth chambers on bridges, and skirt around the ninth chamber on a walkway, before exiting near the resurgence.
-A second excavated 74 m tunnel from the ninth chamber allows visitors to visit the 20th chamber.
+Since 1974 a man-made tunnel 180 m leading off from the third chamber allows show cave visitors to cross the seventh and eighth chambers on bridges, and skirt around the ninth chamber on a walkway, before exiting near the resurgence.
+A second excavated 74 m tunnel, blasted in 2015, from the ninth chamber allows visitors to visit the 20th chamber.